Oil filled heaters can be a really great source for heating your entire house compared to other heating systems.

 Back in the day, there were no electric heaters that provided you with such safety features like the ones this has.
 Plus, most of the oil-powered heaters were tacked onto the wall and didn’t have the ability to move around.
 But nevertheless, this heater is definitely a step up from the ones of ages past.

-This is safe to use for children and senior citizens.
+This heater is safe to use for children and senior citizens.
 It will definitely keep them warm during the winter if their rooms tend to get a little cooler than usual.
 Since the remote control is easy to use, all it takes for them is one touch of a button to adjust the temperature or heat settings.

 If you are looking for a heater that can cover up to 300 square feet, obviously this might be the best possible choice.
 It can warm up a room in less than an hour and you’ll never want to leave it on a cold winter day.
 This heater is durable, reliable, and will certainly be a good fit for any home or office space.

-Comfort Zone 1500 Watt Electric Convection Radiator
+Comfort Zone 1500 Watt Electric Convection Radiator Heater

 Up next, we have the Comfort Zone 1500 Watt Electric Convection Radiator.
 For a heater of its size, the heat output is pretty good.
 And you know what they say about big things coming in small packages.

 One of the issues that most heaters face is the handles getting overheated.
-You may have to wait awhile before it cools down so you can move it from one room to the next.
+You may have to wait a while before it cools down so you can move it from one room to the next.
 With this heater, this is no longer a problem.

 That’s because the handle will stay cool and never conduct heat.
 If you want to move it, just shut it off, grab it by the handle and move it to where it needs to go.
-Since no additional install is required, you don’t have to worry about disassembly.
+Since no additional installation is required, you don’t have to worry about disassembly.

 NewAir AH-450 1500 Watt Electric Convection Tower Heater